whoisjustinngo/tp/docs/DeveloperGuide.md

 &nbsp;

-### Finding and Editing existing Events //TODO
+### Finding and Editing existing Events

 #### Implementation

 The proposed feature of finding and editing existing `Events` is parsed by `FindScheduleCommandParser` and `EditScheduleCommandParser` respectively.
 Once parsed, those command will be executed by the `FindScheduleCommand` and `EditScheduleCommand` respectively.

-For `FindScheduleCommand` a `Predicate` takes in keyword that are given by the user.
-Then it will search through the `UniqueScheduleList`, checking if there are any `Events` which have those keywords in the description.
-Once done, it will return a `List` of all the `Events` which have the same keywords as the one given by the user to be shown on the Ui.
+For `FindScheduleCommand` a `Predicate<Schedule>` takes in keyword that are given by the user.
+Then it will then set a `Predicate<Schedule>` in the `FilteredList<Schedule>` which are located in the `ModelManager`.
+The `FilteredList<Schedule>` will then filtered those `Event`s which satisfies the `Predicate<Schedule>`.
+Once done, it will return a `FilteredList<Schedule>` of all the `Events` which have the same keywords as the one given by the user which will be shown on the Ui.

-For `EditScheduleCommand` the user will need to input the index of the `Event` to be edited, along with specifying the fields which the user would like to edit and the new information to edit to.
+For `EditScheduleCommand` the user will need to input the index of the `Event` to be edited, along by specifying the fields which the user would like to edit, and the new information to edit to.
 Once completed, the old `Event` will be replaced with the new `Event` with the updated information.

+Since `Schedule` is immutable in the current implementation, the `EditScheduleCommand` will not edit the `Schedule`.
+Instead, a new `Schedule` will be created keeping all the attributes the same, and changing the respective attributes which the user would like to change.

-### Adding Tags to Events //TODO
+### Adding Tags to Events

 Tags can be added to new or existing events in the schedule so as to categorise different `Events` and allow the user to easily `Fitler` out `Events`  with the same tags.

-**How tagging is implemented:**
+**Aspect: How tagging is implemented:**

  * In each `Event`, there is a `List<Tag>` which carries all the `Tag`s which the user has added for the `Event`.
 All the `Tags` which are present in this `List<Tag>` will be displayed in the user interface.

-### Filtering Events //TODO
+### Filtering Events

 The implementation for filtering `Event`s is similar to finding an `Event`.
 The command is first parsed by the `FilterScheduleCommandParser` and then executed by the `FilterScheduleCommand`.
-The parser will utilise a `Predicate` to filter the `UniqueScheduleList` based on any attribute which the user specifies.
-The `Predicate` takes in a keyword of the respective attribute, and only the `Event`s which satisfy the `Predicate` will be displayed to the user.
+The parser will utilise a `Predicate<Schedule>` to filter the `FilteredList<Schedule>` which is located in `ModelManager` based on any attribute and keywords which the user specifiesd.
+The `Predicate<Schedule>` takes in a keyword of the respective attribute, and only the `Event`s which satisfy the `Predicate<Schedule>` will be displayed to the user in the UI.

-**Aspect on how filtering is done** `UniqueScheduleList` is used to keep store in-memory data which wraps an `ObservableList<Schedule>`.
+**Aspect: How filtering is done**
+`UniqueScheduleList` is used to keep store in-memory data which wraps an `ObservableList<Schedule>`.
 It is then fed to the Ui to display the filtered `Event` to the user.
 This design provides a clean way for us to filter data using Predicate.

-### Adding Recurring Events //TODO
+### Adding Recurring Events

-Adding recurring `Event`s allows user to add events the recur daily, weekly or yearly.
+Adding recurring `Event`s allows user to add `Event`s, such that this `Event` will recur until the given date which it will stop.
+User is able to choose to recur daily, weekly or yearly.

-If there are no clashes, new `Events` will be added until the specified recur date based on the rules (weekly, yealy or monthly), otherwise none will be added.
+If there are no clashes (including all the recurring Events), new `Event`s will be added until the specified recur date in a specified weekly, yealy or monthly basis, otherwise none will be added.

-**Aspect on how recurring of Event is done**
+**Aspect: How recurring of Event is done**

-This is done implementing another attribute for the `Event`, which is the recurring date.
-If the recurring date is present, then `Event` is a recurring `Event` otherwise it need not recur.
-Another attribute called `recurType` will determine if it recurs daily (D), weekly (W) or yearly (Y). `Event` will recur until it reaches the recur date.
+This is done by implementing another attribute in the `AddScheduleCommand`, which is the recurring end date.
+If the recurring date is present, then `Event` is a recurring `Event` otherwise it is not.
+Another attribute called `recurType` will determine if this `Event` recurs daily (D), weekly (W) or yearly (Y).

+`Event` will recur until it reaches the recur date in the `AddScheduleCommand`.

-### Viewing only past or future Events //TODO
+### \[Proposed\] Viewing only past or future Events

-In the event when user only want to look at he past Events, user will be able to do so using the command line `showpast`.
-This command line helps to retrieve only those Events which have already in the past (comparing to today's date).
+In the event when user only want to look at he past `Event`s, user should be able to do so using the command line such as `showpast`.
+This command line will help to feed in a `Predicate<Schedule>` to the `FilteredList<Schedule>` located in the `ModelManager`.
+Past `Event`s will pass the `Predicate<Schedule>` will then be displayed in the UI, otherwise it will not be shown.

-For future Events, user is able to key in the command line `showupcoming`.
-This command line will help user to filter out and display those Events which are upcoming.
-All dates here are compared to the current date.

-**Aspect on how viewing only past Events is done**

-Both `showpast` and `showupcoming` is done by passing down a `Predicate` into a function which is available in `Model`.
-This function `Model#updateFilteredScheduleList()` will then filter out and show all the events which satisfies the `Predicate` given.
-In the event when `Predicate` is not satisfied by the Event, the Event will not be displayed.
+For future `Event`s, procedure is similar to past `Event`s, just that the `Predicate<Schedule>` passed in is different.

+`Predicate<Schedule>` for `showpast`: `Schedule#getTaskDateTimeTo() < LocalDateTime#now()`
+`Predicate<Schedule>` for `showupcoming`: `Schedule#getTaskDateTimeTo() > LocalDateTime#now()`

+### \[Proposed\] To delete multiple Events using one command line

+While users may be overwhelmed by the number of past or future `Event`s and would like to delete multiple `Event`s at ease.

+* Possible implementation #1:
+`delete all` command, which deletes all the `Event`s that are present in the current schedule.

+* Possible implementation #2:
+`delete 1 2 5 2 12 4` command, where users are able to key in multiple indexes which are tied to the `Event`s and delete them in one command line.

 ### Marking Todos as Done